 - Happsy: Prices range from $900 to about $1,600.
 All of their mattresses do seem to have springs so EMFs could be an issue.

 Organic mattresses certainly aren’t cheap, but since we spend so much time in bed, investing in a high quality and safe mattress can have a big impact on health.
+If you are working toward purchasing an organic mattress, but can’t swing it quite yet, I discuss several options that may help make your current sleep environment healthier in this post.
 As with any aspect of health, I’d encourage you to do your own thorough research before making a decision.
 Hopefully, my experience can be a helpful part of your research!

 Have you switched to an organic mattress?
 If not, will you?